-Two care redesign tracks were designed to encourage hospital and physician alignment: the Hospital Care Improvement Program (HCIP) and the Complex and Chronic Care Improvement Program (CCIP).
+Two care redesign tracks were designed at the beginning of the program to encourage hospital and physician alignment: the Hospital Care Improvement Program (HCIP) and the Complex and Chronic Care Improvement Program (CCIP).
 HCIP aims to facilitate care improvement and efficiency within hospitals, while CCIP focuses on improving care for high-risk and rising needs patients through increased care coordination among hospitals and community physicians.
-As of July 2018, there is a total of 43 unique participants across both tracks, with 40 hospitals participating in HCIP and nine hospitals participating in CCIP.
-Participation in CCIP is expected to significantly decline in 2019 as hospitals opt to participate in the Maryland Primary Care Program (MDPCP) instead.
-HSCRC and stakeholders are considering efforts to revise or ending the track for 2020.

-The Episode Care Improvement Program (ECIP) was developed in 2018 and will allow hospitals to link payments to providers across certain clinical episodes of care.
+The Episode Care Improvement Program (ECIP) was developed in 2018 and allows hospitals to link payments to providers across certain clinical episodes of care.
 This is modeled off of CMS' Bundled Payments for Care Improvement Advanced (BPCI-Advanced) program.
 This episode payment approach aligns incentives across hospitals, physicians, and post-acute care facilities to generate savings and improve quality through better care management during episodes, eliminating unnecessary care, and reducing post-discharge emergency department visits and hospital readmissions.
-CMS approved this track in June 2018 and hospital participation will begin in January 2019.
-Thirty-five hospitals submitted letters of intent to participate, although staff believe participation will be more modest.
+CMS approved this track in June 2018 and sixteen hospitals are currently participating.